SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model: Experiments

 Our ablation study confirms the complementary roles of StageFocus and Multi-frequency Fusion Attention, with their combination achieving the best performance across video description and visual reasoning tasks (Table~\ref{ablation}).
-Using StageFocus alone reduces the correctness of information score by 0.26 in fine-grained video description, highlighting the importance of MFA for integrating global visual context.
-Meanwhile, StageFocus effectively preserves detailed and contextual information.
-These results demonstrate that both mechanisms work together to enhance accuracy and completeness.
+When only StageFocus is applied, the model already shows notable gains in correctness and temporal coherence by progressively refining global-to-local reasoning.
+However, this configuration still suffers from limited integration of global context into fine-grained observations, leading to incomplete detail preservation.
+The joint application of StageFocus and MFA achieves the best performance across all metrics: StageFocus ensures progressive refinement of surgical procedure comprehension, while MFA effectively bridges global and local representations, together enabling SurgVidLM to deliver an accurate, detail-oriented, and contextually coherent understanding of surgical videos.